USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- USC and its opponents have gone over the current 56.5-point total in four of seven games (57.1%) this season.
+- USC's games this season have gone over 55.5 points four of seven times.

-- Arizona's games have gone over 56.5 points in just one opportunity this season.
+- Arizona has combined with its opponents to score more than 55.5 points in one game this season.

-- The combined points per game average of the two teams, 44.2, is 12.3 points fewer than Saturday's over/under.
+- The two teams combine to score 44.2 points per game, 11.3 less than the over/under in this contest.

-- The average total in Trojans games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.
+- Trojans games this season feature an average total of 57.3 points, a number 1.8 points higher than Saturday's over/under.

-- In 2021, games involving the Wildcats have averaged a total of 52.1 points, 4.4 fewer than this game's set over/under.
+- The 55.5 total in this game is 3.4 points higher than the 52.1 average total in Wildcats games this season.

 USC Stats and Trends

-- USC is 2-0 against the spread and 2-0 overall in games when it records more than 30.4 points.
+- USC is 2-0 against the spread and 2-0 overall this season when the team puts up more than 30.4 points.

 - This year, the Trojans have turned the ball over 13 times, eight more than the Wildcats' takeaways (5).